Transport in Bhutan: Road

 The country's primary road is the East-West Highway (known locally as the Lateral Road), which began construction in 1962.
 The road begins in Phuentsholing on the southwestern Indian border and ends in Trashigang in the far east, with spurs to other major centres such as Paro, Thimphu, and Punakha.
 The 2.5 m Lateral Road must support traffic in both directions, since the cost of cutting a wider road through the middle Himalayas would be prohibitive.
 Safety barriers, road markings, and signage are sparse.
 Traffic is slow, typically about 15 km/h, to minimise head-on collisions.
 Road accidents are still frequent and, because of the steep topography, typically horrific.
 Most of the route between Paro Airport and Thimphu has been improved as a two-lane road.

 The Lateral Road traverses a number of high passes, including Tremo La and Do Chu La.
 The highest pass on the road is at Chapcha; the second-highest pass is at Trumshing La, in central Bhutan, at an altitude of over 3800 m.

 Main roads in western and eastern Bhutan are maintained by Dantak, a task force of India's Border Roads Organisation.
 Roads in the rest of the country are maintained by the Bhutanese government's Department of Roads.

 Much of the country's geology is unstable and there are frequent slips and landslides, aggravated by the summer monsoon and winter snowstorms and frost heaving.
 Teams of Indian labourers are housed at work camps in the mountain passes to clear blocked roads.
 Conditions in the camps are poor, with workers breaking rocks into gravel on a piece-rate basis when not clearing the roads.
 An international aid project is underway to stabilise the worst sections of the road.
 A major Japanese aid project aims to replace most of the narrow, single-track bridges with two-way girder spans capable of carrying heavier traffic.

 Most freight is moved on eight-ton 300 hp Tata trucks, which are often overloaded.
 There is a network of passenger buses, and the most common vehicle in government and private use is the four-wheel-drive pickup truck.

 A national driver-licensing system includes a driving test.
 Government drivers are trained at the Samthang Vocational Training Institute's driving school (formerly the National Driving Training Institute).
 The roads have traffic lights; although a stoplight in Thimphu was dismantled, there are reportedly plans to reinstall it.

-Proposed rail
+Rail

-Bhutan has no railways, but on 25 January 2005 the king of Bhutan and the prime minister of India agreed to conduct a feasibility study for rail links.
-Possible routes were Hasimara–Phuentsholing, with a branch to Pasaka (18 km); Kokrajhar–Gelephu (70 km); Pathsala–Naglam (40 km); Rangia–Darranga–Samdrup Jongkhar (60 km), and Banarhat–Samtse.
+Bhutan has no railways.
+On 25 January 2005 the king of Bhutan and the prime minister of India signed an agreement to establish the following the link and initiated the feasibility study.
+These rail links are listed from west to east and subcategorised by connection to respective states of India: